Way Down Yonder

 Way Down Yonder is the fourth studio album by American musician Charlie Daniels and the first as the Charlie Daniels Band, originally released in 1974 as a studio album courtesy of Kama Sutra Records.
 It was re-released in 1977 under the name Whiskey, courtesy of Epic Records.

-Review
+Critical reception

 Whiskey received a two-and-a-half star rating from AllMusic and its review by Jim Worbois says that "a whole album of Daniels's brand of Southern boogie may be a bit much for the average listener but fans will eat it up.
 This isn't a bad record to listen to but there isn't anything here to recommend either."